 We consider it essential that students take responsibility for their own safety, and we expect their cooperation.
 For example, students are asked to share flight itineraries with our office; our Program Directors ask students to inform them of any travel plans away from the site.
 We share DOS warnings and announcements with students and remind them frequently to review common sense safety and security measures, such as those printed below in this section.
+Each student is given a key chain with emergency phone numbers and instructions and is asked to carry it at all times.
 In a serious emergency, administrative staff of the Center for Global Study and Engagement can be accessed 24 hours/day, 7 days/week.